nano-devs/Musicfy-Bot/README.md

 #### Suggestions are welcome!!
 You have some suggestions about the quota system or features ?!

-you can contact me via discord dm or email or join the support server and let's discuss about it :>
+you can contact us via discord dm or email or join the support server and let's discuss about it :>

 We are really appreciate any suggestions/feedbacks from users! <3